 - Intuitive integrations: Wise Agent has a good list of intuitive integrations with other companies like BombBomb to help build out their offerings for communication and lead gathering.

-- Data smart: If you are looking to make your automation smarter, Wise Agent offers A/B testing in their automatic email responders so you can dial in to what your contacts respond to most.
+- Data smart: If you are looking to help make your automation smarter, Wise Agent offers A/B testing in their automatic email responders so you can dial in what your contacts respond to most.

 - SMS texting: With the use of Wise Text, you can include SMS texting in your stable of communication options without ever having to leave the CRM.

 We know looks aren’t that important.
 But, honestly, it’s time for a face lift, Wise Agent.
 This complaint is more than skin deep too.
 The old-school interface is actually a little distracting sometimes because there’s so much happening on the screen at once (contacts, calendars, email, and so on).

 Our Favorite Wise Agent Feature: Extensive Customer Support